usydroboticsclub/SimulatedRobotics/2_keyboard_control_arm/README.md

 6. Next, run  `rosrun keyboard_control_arm ball_control.py`.
 You will be prompted with a control interface.
     - Try to balance the ball so it does not hit the ground.
 7. Hit CTRL+C to end the ball_control.
 Then, run `rosrun keyboard_control_arm auto_ball_control.py`.
 The ball should automatically be balanced.
+    - This doesn't always work!
+Reasons include:
+        - There's two controllers at play here: one is the `auto_ball_control.py` setting the desired position of the arm, but the other is the `joint_position_controller` we haven't coded that is trying to get the arm to where we tell it.
+When the ball lands on the arm, joint_position_controller reacts to the sudden jerk of the arm with a sudden force, causing the ball to be thrown back into the air.
+        - In order to slow the ball to a stop, our `auto_ball_control` is very responsive to the ball's velocity.
+This however means if we have sharp changes in the ball's velocity, we apply sharp changes to the arm... throwing the ball in the air.
+        - Similarly, when the ball hits the arm on its way down, its vertical velocity is converted into horizontal velocity, which the controller picks up, throwing the ball up again. .-.

 ## Exercises
 - Edit `auto_ball_control.py` so that the ball ends up centered at 4 units along the arm, instead of 3.5.